omsoni9925/react-router/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Navigate to the project directory.
 3. Install the required dependencies by running `npm install`.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm run dev`.
-5. Open your web browser and visit `http://localhost:3000` to see the application in action.
+5. Open your web browser and visit `http://localhost:5173` to see the application in action.

 ## Project Structure